TimDM1980/TimDM1980.github.io/_posts/2016-12-04-zoolocracy.markdown

 They have [shared their slides](https://docs.google.com/presentation/d/1Oq7hyYVO6ffE9L1IrLS6CPCQBk2kZhRRNlEdisw7ptc/edit#slide=id.p4) if you're interested.
 In this session, they showed us how to evolve our scrum team by adding some core Holocracy concepts, and they did this by making us build a zoo!

-## Intro to Holocracy
+## Holocracy

 I can't recall a genuine introduction to Holocracy or something about it's origin.
-We talked a bit about what Holocracy brings to the table, being __purpose, roles, strategies and evolutionary change__.
+We talked a bit about what Holocracy would bring to the table, being __purpose, roles, strategies and evolutionary change__.
 We elaborated a few minutes on purpose, which gives us an alternative to working for a boss.

 [![]({{site.url}}/public/assets/2016-12-04-zoolocracy/holocracy.png)](https://docs.google.com/presentation/d/1Oq7hyYVO6ffE9L1IrLS6CPCQBk2kZhRRNlEdisw7ptc/edit#slide=id.p16)

 Off to the exercise then.
 We were split up into a few teams and each team had to build a zoo in 4 sprints.
-The _goal_ was to maximize customers coming to our zoo.
+The _goal_ was to maximize the amount of visitors.
-Each sprint was preceded by an explanation and followed by scoring each team.
 Each sprint took about 15 minutes, started with a planning meeting and ended with a retro.
-Also after each sprint, we would get scored by the trainers The first sprint was a warm-up round and with each next sprint, one of the aforementioned concepts would be added.
+After eacht sprint, the teams would get scored and see there ranking.
+The first sprint was a warm-up round and with each next sprint, one of the aforementioned concepts would be added.

 ## Sprint 0: scrum and feedback